Pawventures

 Returning to the US

-As of 2024, the CDC updated dog importation rules for dogs entering the US from certain countries.
-Dogs returning from Canada (a low-risk country for dog rabies) have simplified requirements, but always check the latest CDC rules before your return trip.
+Dogs returning from Canada (a low-risk country for dog rabies) have simplified US re-entry requirements, but always check the latest CDC rules before your return trip.
+For a full international documents checklist, see our pet travel documents guide.

 Final Thoughts